 The well-maintained church building (dating from 1914) is set in impressive formal and wildlife-friendly gardens which regularly win prizes in local and diocesan gardening competitions.

 As stated above, the Christian discipline of pilgrimage is important to the life of St. Mark’s.
 The picture (left) shows a group of pilgrims on Holy Island (Lindisfarne) to which several pilgrimages have been made.
-In the spring of 2016, Iona will be the destination for our pilgrimage and members of St. Mark’s will be joined by those of other local churches.
+In the spring of 2016, Iona was the destination for our pilgrimage and members of St. Mark’s were joined by those of other local churches.
 Seasonal quiet days and short, themed retreats also feature in spiritual development of the congregation.